kaiosilveira/nodejs-architecture-insights/README.md

 - A client cannot update any field of the to-do after it was marked as completed, but he can toggle the "completed" flag
 - It's not possible to update someone elses to-do
 - The required fields are: Title and ownerId

+# Patterns to try
+- Object-oriented
+- Transforming
+- Finit state machine (probably used together with transforming?)